txomon/python-tutorial/README.md

 ### Site packages

-Site packages is the name of the folder where we store all python packages and modules that are not developed and distributed by the python organization.
+Site packages is the name of the directory where we store all python packages and modules that are not developed and distributed by the python organization.

-In this case `/usr/local/lib/python3.7/site-packages` is the system site-packages folder.
+In this case `/usr/local/lib/python3.7/site-packages` is the system site-packages directory.

 As we can see, all the packages that were installed for pipenv are available here: